On the eve of a new beginning, Jonathan ruminates about his life with Max and moving on without him

 “Thank you,” her tone and the look in her eyes saying she had an idea where his thoughts were.
 “It’s wonderful to be back.
 I love you so much for this.”

-In response, he smiled; it was all he could do.
+In response, he merely smiled.
 There were no words to express all he felt.

 She worked her fingers under his bow tie, loosening it.
 “While you light the fire, I’ll go change, and then I’ll meet you back down here.”